near/NEPs/text/0000-near-shell.md

 In summary, "settings" are key-value pairs that are set by `near-shell` and relate to the behavior of how it operates in a given project directory.
 They do not relate to the development or deployment of smart contracts, except for providing default values like `accountId`.

-**Note**: project-level settings can exist in the user's home directory as well.
+**Note**: shell-experience settings can exist in the user's home directory as well.
 In this case, projects without their own `.near-config/settings.js` will use the home directory settings. `near-shell` will be quite verbose when running a command, letting the user know which settings and configuration files are being used when the user runs commands.

 To make this more clear, there are two nested arrays that differentiate settings that should only be applied from a project-level file from those in the home directory.
 This is how a `settings.js` file may look: